 The Lewis Clark Animal Shelter Strategic Plan calls for a dramatic shift in emphasis from crisis intervention to prevention and advocacy.
 Programming at the Adoption & Learning Center will provide the tools people need to achieve success.
 In the future, LCAS will be able to reach record numbers of animals and owners in the region with programs that make living with animals easier, more successful, and more enjoyable.
 Non-animal owners will be inspired by a community effort where friendship, team work, and ingenuity turn a dream into reality.

 Lewis Clark Animal Shelter will become the heart of the Lewis Clark Valley.
 Through the Adoption & Learning Center, LCAS will redefine companion animal welfare, paving the way for our communities to become “humane societies”.

 Lewis Clark Animal Shelter has served the Lewis Clark Valley since 1950.
 The agency provides vital services to animals and people alike through sheltering and adopting animals, providing positive reinforcement behavior training for adoptable animals and for owned animals through public training classes, income-based reduced cost spay/neuter surgeries, investigating animal cruelty and neglect, providing adult and youth education programs, sharing animals through pet-assisted therapy, and rescuing animals in emergency situations.

-A private nonprofit organization that relies on community support, contributions, grants, bequests, investments, proceeds from the society’s Thrift and Gift store and some fees for service.
+A private nonprofit organization that relies on community support, contributions, grants, bequests, investments, fees for service.